ekedonald/1-Linux-Practice-Project/README.md

 ## File Manipulation
 ## 1. sudo command:
-The sudo command stands for "super user do" and it lets you perform tasks that require adminstrative or root user permissions.
-When using the sudo command, the system will promt the user to auntheticate themselves with a password.
+The sudo command stands for "super user do" and it lets you perform tasks that require administrative or root user permissions.
+When using the sudo command, the system will prompt the user to aunthenticate themselves with a password.

-Then, the Linus system will launch a timestap as a tracker.
+Then, the Linux system will launch a timestap as a tracker.
 By default, every user can run sudo commands for 15 minutes/session.

 Here's the general syntax: